Winchester College: Sport

 The school has an active rowing club called the Winchester College Boat Club which is based on the River Itchen.
 The club is affiliated to British Rowing (boat code WIN) and was twice winner of the Princess Elizabeth Challenge Cup (in 1949 and 1954) at the Henley Royal Regatta.

-Rivalry — particularly sporting — between Winchester and Eton has existed for centuries.
+Rivalry — particularly sporting — between Winchester College and Eton College has existed for centuries.

 Combined Cadet Force

-Pupils of the school in their second year are currently required to serve in the college's Combined Cadet Force.
+Pupils of the school in their third year are currently required to serve in the college's Combined Cadet Force.

 The organisation was founded in 1860 as "The Winchester College Rifle Volunteer Corps" by various boys in their top year as a result of the perceived threat of Napoleon III after the Orsini plot, and remained entirely autonomous until it was taken over by the Second Master in 1868.
-It was enrolled as a Cadet Corps in the 1st Hants Volunteer Battalion.
+It was enrolled as a Cadet Corps in the 1st Hampshire Volunteer Battalion.
 In 1908, the Officer Training Corps was established, and by 1914, through the request of the War Office that Senior Cadets be given appropriate training for the war effort, almost every student became involved in the Corps, though it was never explicitly compulsory.
 In the Second World War, it was renamed as "The Junior Training Corps", though its function was still to prepare boys for Officer responsibilities.
 Montgomery remarked on inspecting the Corps in 1946 that there was "latent leadership in all ranks".
 In 1948, the "Junior Training Corps" became known as the "Combined Cadet Force" (CCF) which incorporated RAF and RN sections.
 In 1963, "Alternative Service Activities" were introduced for boys who did not want to join the CCF.
 Pupils were made eligible to opt out of the CCF at the end of their second year after starting at the beginning of the year: this is still the school's policy.